Nazanin-hub/Election-Analysis/README.md

     - Considering all states to get election result for whole country.
     - Considering the age of voters.
     - considering the gender of voters.
-   Forexample, if we want to consider all states, some codes should be added to the previous one as below:
+   Forexample, if I want to consider all states, some codes should be added to the previous one as below:

           Create a county list and county votes dictionary. state_options =[]